 With the rise in cryptocurrency prices in 2021, crypto mining that used computer hardware boomed.
 Combined with the work-from-home practice and the need for new computers and devices caused massive demand for computer hardware.
 This benefited chip companies like Nvidia and AMD.

-Now that you know what data you need to analyze a stock, you need to know where to find it.
-Company financial reports are available on the Securities and Exchange Commission (SEC) website.
+Now that you know how to analyze a stock with data, you need to know where to find data in the first place.
+Company financial reports are available on the SEDAR website (Canadian stocks) or Securities and Exchange Commission (SEC) website (US stocks).
+All you have to do is type the company name in the search tab, and go through its public filings.

 Decide on your investment strategy

 Once you’re done researching potential investment candidates, you must decide on your strategy.
-This includes factors such as how long you are willing to wait for your investment to become profitable, what is your risk tolerance and when to cash out.
+This includes factors such as how long you’re willing to wait for your investment to become profitable, your risk tolerance and when to cash out.

 - Type of stocks.
 When you’re looking for long-term investments, value and growth stocks are typically the way to go.
 To ride out high-inflation periods or prolonged bear market, dividend stocks are often a good option.
 But if you’re not keen on choosing the stocks yourself, you can always invest in exchange-traded funds (ETFs), which are basically a basket of stocks in a particular sector, industry or theme.